michaeltrefry/Yapplr/Yapplr.Api/Production-Deployment-Guide.md

-# Postr Production Deployment Guide
+# Yapplr Production Deployment Guide

 ## Overview

-This guide covers deploying your Postr application with AWS SES email functionality to production.
+This guide covers deploying your Yapplr application with AWS SES email functionality to production.

 ## Prerequisites